yohamta/furex/README.md

-# furex
+# Furex

-furex is a minimal GUI libray for [Ebitengine](https://ebiten.org/) that supports Flexbox layout specifications.
+Furex is a minimal GUI framework for [Ebitengine](https://ebiten.org/) that supports Flexbox layout specifications.
 [GoDoc](https://pkg.go.dev/github.com/yohamta/furex/v2)

+For now, Furex is not a component library but a framework for positioning and stacking virtual components, handling button and touch events.
+How they are rendered is completely up to the user.

 ## Motivation